1945 Japan–Washington flight: Preparation

-Three B-29s based on Guam, which had spotless mission records and no mechanical difficulties, were selected for the mission.
-In a ten-day process that continued as a typhoon raged off Okinawa, the aircraft were stripped of unnecessary equipment such as armor and gun turrets, and the resulting empty spaces in the fuselage were faired over with smooth metal to minimize parasitic drag.
+Three B-29s based on Guam with spotless mission records and no mechanical difficulties, were selected for the mission.
+In a ten-day process that continued as a typhoon raged off Okinawa, the aircraft was stripped of unnecessary equipment such as armor and gun turrets, and the resulting empty spaces in the fuselage were faired over with smooth metal to minimize parasitic drag.
 Blister-type bubble windows were replaced with flat ones, painted group markings were removed, and the aluminum aircraft skin polished to a high luster, all in order to achieve the least possible drag.
 Twentieth Air Force markings were painted on each vertical rudder.
 The bomb bay in each aircraft was fitted with five 600-gallon (2,300 L) fuel tanks; added to the normal B-29 fuel tanks, this made a total of 10,000 gallons (38,000 L) of fuel capacity, as much as a railroad tank car.
 Filled with fuel and 12 men, each ship weighed 144000 lb—it would be the greatest overload attempted on a B-29 at that time.
+(B-29 tests under E.H.
+Rowley in June 1945 with Grand Slam bombs may have been run at similar loads, and the Martin PB2M was rated at 144,000 lb much earlier, as likely was the related JRM-1.)

 When the aircraft were ready, they flew to Iwo Jima and stopped for the night.
 There they were loaded with as much fuel as they could hold.
 It was known that the intended air base in Hokkaidō did not have enough avgas to fill all three B-29s for the long-distance flight, meaning that at Hokkaidō they could only top off the fuel tanks to make up for the amount used to fly from Iwo Jima.
 On September 15, the three aircraft left Iwo Jima, flying north past Okinawa, where the typhoon had blown itself out.
 They continued to Hokkaidō where the approach involved some apprehension.
 The Japanese air base had been judged by Colonel William "Butch" Blanchard as suitable for B-29s, with a runway that was long enough and was near sea level for maximum lift in the densest possible air, but it was not known whether it could hold such heavily laden bombers without the concrete cracking.
 LeMay sent Douglas C-54 Skymasters filled with 55-gallon (210 L) drums of avgas to Sapporo—the crewmen would have to top off their tanks by hand.
+During an interview for the Your AAF fifth episode titled "blind landings" broadcast 20 September 1945, General Lemay was asked about the length of the airstrip.
+After telling the interviewer 8,200 feet, General Lemay was asked "Is that plenty of runway to get airborne with your load?", to which General Lemay replied "It's not plenty, but it's adequate."